 Pursuant to Articles 14 & 67 of Decision 3/2020, Tabreed's Internal Audit Department has been established by the Board to provide independent, objective and authoritative advice as well as assurance over the internal audit environment to the Board, ARC Committee and management, to assist them in discharging their functions and duties.
 The Board of Directors acknowledges responsibility for regularly reviewing the effectiveness of the Internal Audit Department of the Company.
-The Internal Audit Department to operate in an independent and objective manner while evaluating and contributing to the improvement of the organization's governance, risk management, and control processes using a systematic, disciplined, and risk-based approach.
+The Internal Audit Department reports to the Board and operates under the stewardship of the ARC Committee.
+This enables the Internal Audit Department to operate in an independent and objective manner while evaluating and contributing to the improvement of the organization's governance, risk management, and control processes using a systematic, disciplined, and risk-based approach.